kayan9896/Vanmovi/README.md

 **Ziqi Fo**:

-- 📝 Made the presentation slides and project demo.
+- 📝 Created the presentation slides and project demo.
 - 📡 Led the data-fetching process from various APIs.
 - 🔔 Incorporated a real-time notification functionality.
 - 🔎 Actively involved in bug detection and resolution.